 My writing aims to take seriously all of our different kinds of knowledge and experience.
 My first book showed how Christian theology could offer a framework for doing this, a true theory of everything which spans the arts and the sciences.
-I’m working on my second book now, provisionally titled The View from the Centre, which again will seek to look around widely.
-It will look more into the details of the Christian faith, comparing the various insights explored by different churches and traditions.
+My second book, The View from the Centre, again seeks to look around widely.
+It looks more into the details of the Christian faith, comparing the various insights explored by different churches and traditions.

 I am an Anglican, and I love being an Anglican.
 I wasn’t brought up that way, but I chose to join the Church of England because of its breadth.
 I deeply value its potential for bringing together the resources and experiences of all the main approaches to the world’s largest faith: Catholicism, Orthodoxy and Protestantism, including Evangelicalism, Liberalism and Pentecostalism.

-There is, it seems to me, a middle ground where all of the riches of these different forms of Christianity can cheerfully be brought together and enjoyed.
+There is, it seems to me, a middle ground where all of the riches of these different forms of Christianity can cheerfully be brought together and enjoyed, including the high and the low, and including traditionalism and progressivism.
 This middle ground can easily be found within the Church of England, which is intentionally a broad church, but it is accessible to other churches also.

 The odd thing about this middle ground is that people tend not to write about it.
 Or, if they do, they do so in very vague and woolly terms.
 They may be so good at seeing all sides of an argument that they are reluctant to describe their own position.
 Or, their ecumenical generosity leads them to be wary of appearing critical.
 In trying to embrace as much as possible, they can unfortunately end up seeming to stand for very little.
 Or they write for a niche, academic audience, homing in on details which are of interest to few.
 To others, those of us in the middle can seem to offer something rather grey, consisting mainly of niceness, hymns and lukewarm tea.